Who am I, where am I going and where do I come from? Ah, such philosophical questions! Well, first things first, welcome to my blog.

 When I travel, my main aim is to find off the beaten track pearls, though I must admit I also enjoy clichés when it comes to monuments, museums, art galleries and such.
 I am interested in a country’s history, art, traditional music because I think that they do convey something important about the country’s culture, therefore you’ll find a bit of this and a bit of that in this blog.

 Oh, by the way the name “The Venetian Rover” comes both from the city of Venice and my personal passion for the Celtic culture.
 I must admit, though, that I am not originally from Venice.
-I live in Veneto and I frequently am there and I chose to make it the focus of this blog because of two reasons: on one hand, Venice was my first ever trip as a child and it instilled in me wanderlust.
-On the other hand, I’ve always been interested both in the Western and the Eastern culture alike (if such a division can actually be accepted) and which city could I choose if not Venice, which has been a bridge between East and West since its foundation?
+I live in Veneto, I frequently am in Venice and I chose to make it the focus of this blog because of two reasons: on one hand, Venice was my first ever trip as a child and it enkindled my wanderlust.
+On the other hand, I’ve always been interested both in the Western and the Eastern culture alike (if such a division can actually be made) and which city could I choose if not Venice, which has been a bridge between East and West since its foundation?